Olu-DAnalyst/afritech-social-media-monitoring-dashboard/README.md

 Over **74K social interactions** and **38K brand mentions** were analysed, indicating high customer engagement and visibility across platforms.

 **Implication:**
-High exposure increases both opportunity and risk — making real-time monitoring essential to manage brand perception effectively.
+High exposure increases both growth opportunity and reputational risk, requiring continuous monitoring and rapid response to negative trends.

 ### 2. High volume of unresolved crisis cases signals operational inefficiencies
 More than **7,000 unresolved crisis cases** were identified, suggesting delays in response and escalation processes.